Quest for Glory III: Wages of War: Reception

 The changes introduced in this installment of the video game series were met with mixed reactions by fans, particularly with respect to the point-and-click interface which replaced the text parser that earlier games in the series had used.
 It is regarded mostly as a pedestrian effort.

 Computer Gaming World stated that Quest for Glory III "offers perhaps the most exotic and intriguing backdrop" in the series, and praised the "sumptuous" VGA graphics and soundtrack.
 The magazine concluded that the game "is yet another excellent product from the creative characters at Sierra", and stated that the next game "will be tough to surpass the expectations generated by the excellence already found".
 In 1993, Dragon gave the game 5 out of 5 stars.

+Jim Trunzo reviewed Quest for Glory III: Wages of War in White Wolf #34 (Jan./Feb., 1993), rating it a 4 out of 5 and stated that "Wages of War improves upon its prefecessors in many ways.
+The art and music surpass prior offerings, the no-typing interface functions quickly and smoothly and the story quickly immerses the player in the game.
+Frankly, it's hard to believe Sierra can top this effort.
+Yet, somehow, you get the feeling that it will!"

 In 1994, PC Gamer US named Quest for Glory III as the 28th best computer game ever.
 The editors wrote, "With a tightly woven plot, terrific graphics, and an excellent soundtrack, Quest for Glory III is what adventurin' is all about."

 PC Mag's Neil J. Rubenking considered the game a "perfect blend" of roleplaying and adventure gaming, and appreciated the levity provided by the world's characters between the more tense moments of battle.